FAQ

 MicroMolder+

-The MM+ features a two-stage injection system, with a dedicated plasticizing screw and a separate injection piston.
-Plastic is melted and pressurized before being injected at high force into the mold, giving you more control over fill speed and pressure.
+The MicroMolder+ is a two-stage system with a dedicated plasticizing screw and separate injection piston.
+Material is melted and pressurized before injection, enabling higher injection force and greater control over speed and pressure.

-Best for: Aluminum molds, precision parts, and short-run production
+Best for: Aluminum tooling, precision parts, and short-run production

-Material capabilities: Supports a wider range of plastics, including engineering-grade materials like PC, PA, and glass-filled resins
+Materials: Supports a wider range of plastics, including engineering-grade materials (e.g., PC, PA, glass-filled resins)

-Shot size: Larger capacity and more consistent shot volume than Evo
+Shot size: Larger and more consistent shot volume than Evo

 - 01